GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 Under the **Constitutive** tag, four items can be found:

 - **CO2BrineFluid** : this tag defines phase names, component molar weights, and fluid behaviors such as CO :sub:`2` solubility in brine and viscosity/density dependencies on pressure and temperature.
-- **PoreVolumeCompressibleSolid** : this tag contains all the data needed to model rock compressibility.
+- **PressurePorosity** : this tag contains all the data needed to model rock compressibility.
 - **BrooksCoreyRelativePermeability** : this tag defines the relative permeability model for each phase, its end-point values, residual volume fractions (saturations), and Corey exponents.
 - **ConstantPermeability** : this tag defines the permeability model that is set to a simple constant diagonal tensor, whose values are defined in ``permeabilityComponent``.
 Note that these values will be overwritten by the permeability field imported in **FieldSpecifications**.